osoyinas/playlisty/README.md

 # Overview

-**Playlisty** is a web application in which, for the time being, you can generate Spotify’s playlists by selecting artists.
-In the long term, it will be able to generate playlists with various inputs (artists, songs, genres…) and modes.
+**Playlisty** is a web application in which  you can generate Spotify’s playlists by selecting artists, albums or tracks.

 ### Implementation